007 MAGAZINE - The World's Foremost James Bond Resource!

 Dr. No Advert blocks

 United Artists had their London office in Wardour Street, a five-minute walk away from the London Pavilion on Piccadilly Circus.
 The London Pavilion was a former music hall and theatre built in 1859, and converted into a cinema in 1934.
 The London Pavilion was then operated by United Artists as their flagship venue to premiere films distributed by the company in the UK until its closure in 1981.
 Dr. No opened at the London Pavilion on Friday October 5, 1962, and two days later at over 100 cinemas across the country.
-In those days new films outside the West End always opened on Sundays.
-In early 1983 the opening day for new films on general release in the UK changed to Thursday.
-This coincided with an overhaul of the ratings system by the British Board of Film Censors [British Board of Film Classification from 1984], and the introduction of new certificates.
+Since the earliest days of cinema, new films outside the West End always opened on Sundays.
+From January 27, 1983 the opening day for new films on general release in the UK was changed to Thursday.
+This coincided with an overhaul of the ratings system by the British Board of Film Censors [British Board of Film Classification from 1984], and the introduction of new ratings certificates.
 The move to Friday openings happened at the end of 1983, and remains so to this day.
 Dr. No therefore played exclusively at the London Pavilion for only two days before going on general release.
 On its original release Dr. No was supported in most venues (including the London Pavilion engagement) by Deadly Duo (1961), a now largely-forgotten 70-minute black & white American mystery-drama starring Craig Hill.
 This programme was not a double-bill as we are now used to the term.
 The cinema-going experience at the time usually consisted of a shorter second feature which played before the advertisements, and trailers in support of the main film.

 The two titles on any programme were generally unconnected, but more often than not both films would be controlled by the same distributor, which in the case of the James Bond films was United Artists.
 It was not unusual for patrons to arrive during the middle of either film, and then remain until the performance reached the point at which they came in.
 With little control over audience behaviour (although people were generally better behaved in public places in the 1960s & 1970s!), there was nothing to stop ticket-holders remaining seated and watching the main feature again!
 Supporting features were dropped in later years, and generally replaced by short film subjects or documentaries and travelogues, in order that cinemas could fit in more screenings of the main feature each day and therefore maximise profits.